 Line 64: There isn't that much limited information on host-parasite relationships between ages and sexes.
 See Pollock & John-Alder 2019, studies by RS Lane, and many others.
 Response: Good point and thanks for the papers.
 We have reworded this section to meet this reviewer’s point and address reviewer 1’s point:

-“Under natural settings, how host-parasite relationship varies with factors such as sex and age is understood (Amo et al., 2007; Dudek et al., 2016; Pollock & John-Alder, 2020), but limited information on how parasites can directly influence host physiological traits for hosts in situ (but see Megía-Palma et al., 2020).”
+“Under natural settings, how host-parasite relationship varies with factors such as sex and age is understood (Amo et al., 2007; Dudek et al., 2016; Pollock & John-Alder, 2020), but there is limited information on how parasites can directly influence host physiological traits for hosts in situ (but see Megía-Palma et al., 2020).”

 METHODS Lines 82-83: Can you be more specific with months (or weeks) that lizards were captured and tick parasitism was quantified?
 A recent study by Pollock John-Alder 2019, and other prior studies show effects of time of year (i.e., months/weeks of capture) where some times parasitism is significantly lower than others.
 As such, this could have impacted your results/findings.
 Response: The timings were between May and September.
 We have clarified this in the methods and expanded on this interesting point in the discussion.